DavidMercier/TriDiMap/doc/getting_started.rst

 `Source code is hosted at Github. <https://github.com/DavidMercier/TriDiMap>`_

-How to use the GUI for indentation data analysis ?
+How to use the GUI for indentation mapping?
 ####################################################

 First of all a GUI is a Graphical User Interface.